Prairies & Lakes Region Week of April 17, 2024

 Arlington

 SLOW.
-Water stained; 66 degrees; 0.30 feet above pool.
-Bass are shallow.
-Catfish are shallow along the rocks.
+Water stained; 70 degrees; 0.12 feet below pool.
+Bass should be shallow on soft plastics.
+Catfish are shallow along the rocks with stink bait.

 Athens